 One way to identify team members who possess these ideal cloud deployment traits is by meeting with managers and referring to employee reviews.
 Since smaller teams often fare better in transformation, gain a cross-functional advantage by looking for employees who have more than one of these skills.
 Meet with the team in the early stages to help them ramp up and embrace the ideal approach to your cloud strategy — and ensure they are advocates for the cultural component of the initiative.

-When it comes to cloud deployments, the smartest first step is to evaluate your organization’s current work processes before planning the infrastructure to support it.
+When it comes to cloud deployments, the smartest first step is to evaluate your organisation’s current work processes before planning the infrastructure to support it.
 Among other things, a detailed evaluation helps identify processes that may no longer be necessary, as well as processes that need to be added.

-In an effective cloud transformation employees should not have to bend completely to the cloud.
+In an effective cloud transformation, employees should not have to bend completely to the cloud.
 To achieve cultural alignment, the cloud infrastructure should be designed around the ways in which they best perform their jobs.

 One study found that there are high risks associated with radical changes of business processes.
 In fact, the failure rate can be as high as 70%.
 One factor that often contributes to this high failure rate is a lack of consideration for employees’ traditional workflow.
 Your people are your company’s greatest asset.
 Considering their needs will make the cloud transformation appealing instead of something to dread and resist.

-When we engage with organizations to discuss their cloud transformation and identify the outcomes they want to achieve for their employees, common answers include purpose, usefulness, rewards and speed.
+When we engage with organisations to discuss their cloud transformation and identify the outcomes they want to achieve for their employees, common answers include purpose, usefulness, rewards and speed.
 To achieve these goals, ask these questions:

 - Purpose: What to your employees need to accomplish and how can they accomplish it better?